nik1806/sober_drunk_classification/README.md

 ## Challenges and approaches

-1. The size of dataset is very small **->** Using transfer learning (with pretrained InceptionV3 model), along with augmentation.
+1. The size of dataset is very small.
-2. Four fundamentally different images are given for classification to single class. **->** Still need to workon to utilize all four.
+2. Four fundamentally different images are given for classification to single class. **->** Features of all four images are stacked horizontally
-3. The images are single channel IR images, which are difficult to use with pretrained models. **->** Creating 3 channel images by repeating the same image over.
+3. Finding out the type of features to extract is challenging.

 ## Installing dependencies
 I have used virtual environments for handling the dependencies.
 Run the following command: